-Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, & Copyrights Included
+Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, And Copyrights Included

 “Madonna’s allegations will be vigorously challenged and refuted in a court of law in due course.”

-Other items auctioned in the website include several items worn and owned by rock ‘n roll legend Elvis Presley, Madonna’s clothing and signed paraphernalia, and many more from famous celebrities, both past and present.
+Other items auctioned on the website include several items worn and owned by rock ‘n roll legend Elvis Presley, Madonna’s clothing and signed paraphernalia, and many more from famous celebrities, both past and present.

 [Featured Image by Kevin Winter/Getty Images]